-During the financial year, the Group disposed of certain loans and receivables to third parties.
+The Group disposes of certain loans and receivables to third parties.
 Profit or loss on disposal of loans is measured as the difference between the cash received, including any deferred consideration, less related selling expenses less the net carrying value of those loans and receivables.
-The Group realised a net profit of €848.9m on the disposal of loans in the financial year.
-The €848.9m profit recognised in the financial year consists of profit on disposal of €868.3m (see note 14), less disposal costs of €19.4m.
 Profit on disposal of loans is not recognised where the overall debtor connection is impaired in accordance with the latest available impairment assessment data.